tachiyomiorg/website/src/help/faq/README.md

 :::

 #### Why can't I install or update extensions from the app properly?
 MIUI users (i.e. Xiaomi devices or related brands like POCO) often have issues with this.
+You can try:

-1. Double check that your installer mode (in the app's Advanced settings) is set to "Legacy" if it isn't already.
+- Set your installer mode (in the app's Advanced settings) to "Legacy" if it isn't already.
-1. Switch **MIUI Optimizations** under **Developer Settings** to **OFF** when installing extensions or updates to extensions.
-Alternatively, manually download updates from [here](https://tachiyomi.org/extensions/).
+- Switch **MIUI Optimizations** under **Developer Settings** to **OFF** when installing or updating extensions.

-If the list of extensions doesn't load at all, try downloading them from [here](https://tachiyomi.org/extensions/).
+If it still doesn't work or the list of extensions doesn't load at all, manually download extensions from [here](/extensions/).
 If that doesn't load either, try using a VPN as that likely means your network is blocking it.

 ### MangaDex